prcalopa/GS_API/README.md

 ------
 The GS_API provides Python/C++ classes and interface for dealing with musical data.
 The main features are:

-* flexible input/output from/to JSON/MIDI
+* flexible input/output from/to JSON/MIDI.
 * Rhythm generation, both agnostic and based on styles.
-* Style and music-theoretical based harmony progression generation.
+* Style and music-theoretical based chord progression generation.
-* More to come.
+* and much more yet to come...

 Using the Library